Recommend monitoring periodically and applying new sealant when needed.

-Observations and Recommendations are organized into three categories by level of severity:
+Observations and Recommendations are organized into three categories based on color:

-1) Minor - Maintenance Issues - Primarily comprised of small cosmetic items and simple Handyman or do-it-yourself maintenance items.
-These observations are more informational in nature and represent more of a future to-do list rather than something you might use as a negotiation or Seller-repair item.
+1) Minor Defects / Maintenance Items - Primarily comprised of minor defects and simple handyman or do-it-yourself maintenance items.
+These observations are more informational in nature and represent more of a future to-do list rather than something you might use as a negotiation or seller-repair item.
 A Summary Report can be created should you choose to view a report without these minor items or informational data.

-2) Moderate - Recommendations - Most items typically fall into this category.
-These observations may require a qualified contractor to evaluate further and repair or replace but the cost is somewhat reasonable.
+2) Recommendations / Summary Items - Most items fall into this category.
+These observations may require a qualified contractor to evaluate further and repair or replace.

 Lower priority conditions contained in the body of the report that are neglected may become higher priority conditions.
 Do not equate low cost with low priority.
 Cost should not be the primary motivation for performing repairs.
 All repair and upgrade recommendations are important and need attention.